jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 QUESTIONS:
 - Fast curve is tripping 3 times when it should only be 2???
 	- It's also ending on fast curve?? - 79SKP3P?

+EXTRA TESTING:
+- Section 3, 2.
+Permanent Fault on Line Segment C … _l.
+Verify that TIE 1 does not close_